SooryaGeorge7/Paint-In-Cafe/README.md

 * Provided alt for images incase images do not load.
 * Provided information for icons where no text was provided.
 * Provided a submit button in the contact form which will then direct you to a thank you page with navigation links still displayed so that you can navigate around the website more if needed.
-* Aria labels and aria properties were implemented.
+* Aria labels were implemented.
 * Google font "Playfair display" was chosen carefully and i chose the pairing to this font "Open Sans" here [Playfair display pairing](https://typ.io/fonts/playfair_display#:~:text=Playfair%20Display%20is%20a%20serif,Work%20Sans%2C%20Circular%20and%20Georgia.).
+* I have added in backup images for background videos when backgroundvideos dont play or load.
+See [Solved Bugs](#solved-bugs).
 ---

 ## Technologies Used